pranjalithakur/WebServer-Application/README.md

 ## Steps
-[Bullet Points]

-- Writing a Parser: Developed a parser for HTTP requests without using external libraries, focusing on understanding the structure of HTTP requests and ensuring their validation.
+- **Writing a Parser:** Developed a parser for HTTP requests without using external libraries, focusing on understanding the structure of HTTP requests and ensuring their validation.
-- Turning the Parser into a Server: Integrated the parser with networking and file access modules to create a functional HTTP server.
+- **Turning the Parser into a Server:** Integrated the parser with networking and file access modules to create a functional HTTP server.
 Emphasis was on making the server accessible to a network and serving files securely.
-- Adding Server-side Execution: Enhanced the server by enabling PHP scripting, ensuring dynamic content delivery.
+- **Adding Server-side Execution:** Enhanced the server by enabling PHP scripting, ensuring dynamic content delivery.
 Special attention was given to correctly populating $_GET and $_POST arrays in PHP.
-- Vulnerability Testing: Conducted rigorous tests using Selenium scripts to identify and mitigate any potential security vulnerabilities.
+- **Vulnerability Testing:** Conducted rigorous tests using Selenium scripts to identify and mitigate any potential security vulnerabilities.
-- Documentation: Methodically documented the entire development process, including the configuration and deployment steps, as well as the findings from the vulnerability tests.
+- **Documentation:** Methodically documented the entire development process, including the configuration and deployment steps, as well as the findings from the vulnerability tests.
-- Deployment with Docker: Finalized the project by deploying the server using Docker, emphasizing on security and scalability in a containerized environment.
+- **Deployment with Docker:** Finalized the project by deploying the server using Docker, emphasizing on security and scalability in a containerized environment.